BARC Animal Shelter and Adoptions

 As the fourth largest city in the United States and with a favorable year-round climate for stray and homeless animals, Houston has a large and ever-growing animal overpopulation problem.
 Although many individual organizations have worked to help reduce the problem across the community, it has become clear that a strong partnership of pet advocates in Houston needed to come together and take on the problem together.

-So, we have teamed up with several of Houston’s top pet advocacy organizations, Friends for Life as Houston’s leading No Kill shelter and Emancipet to use a strategic, targeted approach to reduce pet overpopulation, promote pet wellness, and educate Houstonians on what responsible pet ownership looks like.
+So, we have teamed up with several of Houston’s top pet advocacy organizations, Friends for Life as Houston’s leading No Kill shelter, Emancipet, SNAP, and Houston Humane Society to use a strategic, targeted approach to reduce pet overpopulation, promote pet wellness, and educate Houstonians on what responsible pet ownership looks like.
 More healthy and sterilized pets also mean healthier and safer streets and sidewalks.
 This project is a comprehensive quality of life improvement for both the pets and the people living in the impacted areas.
 The initiative is a game-changer in many Houston neighborhoods.
 It is also a game-changer in terms of introducing a progressive new vision in Houston based on public/private partnerships.
 The way to achieve a lasting solution in the Houston community is to work together.

 This is an approach to reduce the number of stray and homeless animals in Houston.